 One mistake seen frequently is people using the wrong equipment for the task at hand.
 Whether it is hand pruners, string trimmers or mowers, be sure that you or your service provider is giving you the proper and best resources for maintaining your landscape.

 Misunderstanding the pitfalls caused by regular landscape maintenance can lead to long-term failure of your landscape.
 Focusing on the ‘big picture’ of your property and where you want to take the landscape can have a lasting impact on your budget, overall aesthetic and how much effort is required to keep the property looking good long term.

 (Editor’s Note: This blog article first appeared in the May 2018 issue of Community Associations Journal.)

-Tim Hawkins is the owner of Brookstone Landscape & Design.
-Having been involved in the landscape industry for over 15 years, he takes pride in developing solutions and opportunities for people!
+Having been involved in the landscape industry for over 15 years, Tim Hawkins takes pride in developing solutions and opportunities for people!
 In his free time, he enjoys running marathons and spending time with his family.